FAQs

 - Attach all required documents listed in our checklist for new entities

-ARS refers to Annual Relevant Sales.
-In other words, turnover for the previous financial year.
-Specifically, the turnover that applies to the RJC materials (diamonds, gold, silver, platinum, palladium, rhodium, emeralds, rubies, sapphires).
-Please confirm the currency along with the ARS figure.
+- Specifically, the turnover that applies to the RJC materials (diamonds, gold, silver, platinum, palladium, rhodium, emeralds, rubies, sapphires) in the watch and jewellery supply chain.

 You can find a table on our website here, listing the membership fee in relation to ARS.